top of page

 Durable Vinyl and PVC Fences

-If you're not into a lot of maintenance, vinyl and PVC fences might be more your speed.
-These things are super durable and don't really need much from you once they're up.
+If you're not into much maintenance, vinyl and PVC fences might be more your speed.
+These things are super durable and don't need you much once they're up.
 No painting, no staining, no worrying about rot or termites.
-You just hose them down when they get dirty, and they look pretty much new.
-They come in a bunch of styles too, often mimicking the look of wood without the upkeep.
+When they get dirty, you just hose them down, and they look pretty new.
+They come in many styles, too, often mimicking the look of wood without the upkeep.
 The main thing with vinyl is that it usually costs more upfront than wood.
-And while it's tough, if a panel gets really damaged, it can be a pain to fix just that one spot.
+And while it's tough, fixing just that one spot can be a pain if a panel gets really damaged.

 Here's a quick look at some differences:

-Durability: Wood can rot/warp if not maintained; Vinyl/PVC is very resistant to weather and pests.
+• Durability: Wood can rot or warp if not maintained, while vinyl and PVC are very resistant to weather and pests.

-Appearance: Wood offers a natural look; Vinyl/PVC offers a clean, uniform look.
+• Appearance: Wood offers a natural look; Vinyl/PVC provides a clean, uniform look.

 Modern Steel and Aluminum Fences